avlec/see/README.md

 ### UI

-Our server deploys a single page application (SPA) written with the React framework to a browser.
-Our interface consists of 4 main components:
+Our server deploys a webpage application written with the React javascript framework.
+The React framework allows for us to create a dynamic UI for users to interact with.

+#### UI Components:
+These are the main components/features that the UI offers to the user.

   - Ace text editor (https://github.com/securingsincity/react-ace)
   - Drag and drop file upload